truenas/middleware/docs/userguide/index.rst

 * `A Crash Course on ZFS <http://www.bsdnow.tv/tutorials/zfs>`_

-The following is a glossary of terms used by ZFS:

-**Pool:** a collection of storage devices, such as hard drives, managed by ZFS.
-This pooled storage model eliminates the concept of traditional Unix volumes and the associated problems of partitions, provisioning, wasted bandwidth, and stranded storage.
-While multiple disks are required in order to provide redundancy and data correction, ZFS will still provide benefits to a system with one disk, such as snapshots and data corruption detection.
-In FreeNAS® 9.3, `ZFS Volume Manager`_or `Wizard`_can be used to create ZFS pools.

-**Dataset:** once a pool is created, it can be divided into datasets.
-A dataset is similar to a folder in that it supports permissions.
-A dataset is also similar to a filesystem in that you can set properties such as quotas and compression.

-**Zvol:** ZFS storage pools can provide volumes for applications that need raw-device semantics such as swap devices or iSCSI device extents.
-In other words, a zvol is a virtual block device in a ZFS storage pool.

 **Snapshot:** a read-only point-in-time copy of a filesystem.
 Snapshots can be created quickly and, if little data changes, new snapshots take up very little space.
 For example, a snapshot where no files have changed takes 0 MB of storage, but if you change a 10 GB file it will keep a copy of both the old and the